-- Personal data relating to political opinions/philosophical beliefs.
+- Personal data relating to political opinions or philosophical beliefs.
 Political opinions include views on how government should operate and what policies should be pursued by government, Parliament etc. This will include policies relating to landlords in the private rented sector.
 It does not just include party political opinions.

 We rely on additional legal gateways allowing the processing of special category data as follows:

 - In limited circumstances with your explicit consent.

 - In our own legitimate interests as a not-for-profit organisation with a political aim.
 In this case, data can only relate to members (or former members) or those associated with the NRLA through regular contact, such as guests.
 It cannot be shared further without explicit consent.
-This enables us to process information about political opinions in particular and normally this will be anonymised.
+This enables us to process information about political opinions, and normally this will be anonymised.
 This is done in the course of our legitimate activities with appropriate safeguards and for the purposes of our campaigning activities.

 Special category data is processed by us as follows:

 - We may collect and handle special category personal data through the work of our advisors.
 It may be shared with us to enable us to advise a member in connection with the enforcement or defence of legal claims.
-This is done for contractual performance, as use of this service is also a membership entitlement.
+This is done for contractual performance, as use of this service is a membership entitlement.

 - In the case of our research activities, we handle special personal data as part of our campaigning activities on behalf of landlords to promote their interests.
 In this case, we process this is in our own legitimate interests and as special category data as a not-for-profit organisation.
 We may also collect and hold the political opinions of members etc., which they communicate to us on the same basis.

 - Information provided about your health, including any medical condition, disability, health for sickness purposes.
 This is processed for the purposes of providing access or adjustments at any physical or virtual course, event or access to any premises.